particle-iot/spark-setup-android/README.md

 all the necessary device communication code, an easily customizable UI, and a simple developer API.

-The setup UI can be easily customized by a modifying XML file values which is made available to the user.
-Customization includes: look & feel, colors, fonts as well as custom brand logos.
-There are good defaults if you don’t set these properties, but you can override the look and feel as needed to suit the look of the rest of your app.

-As you may have heard, the wireless setup process for the Photon uses very different underlying technology from the Core.
-Where the Core used _SmartConfig_, the Photon uses what we call “soft AP” — the Photon advertises a Wi-Fi network, you join that network from your mobile app to exchange credentials, and then the Photon connects using the Wi-Fi credentials you supplied.
+The setup UI can be easily customized by a modifying Android XML resource files.
+Available customizations include: look & feel, colors, fonts, custom brand logos and more.
+Customization isn't required for a nice looking setup process,
+though: good defaults are used throughout, with styling generally following Google's Material Design guidelines.

-With the Device Setup library, you make one simple call from your app, for example when the user hits a “setup my device” button, and a whole series of screens then guides the user through the device setup process.
-When the process finishes, the user is back on the screen where she hit the “setup my device” button, and your code has been passed the ID of the device she just setup and claimed.
+With the Device Setup library, you only need to make one simple call from your app, and the Particle setup process UI launches to guide the user through the device setup process.
+When that process finishes, the user is returned to the Activity where they were left off, and a broadcast intent is sent out with the ID of the device she just set up and claimed.

+The wireless setup process for the Photon uses very different underlying technology from the Core.
+The Core used _SmartConfig_, while the Photon uses what we call a “soft AP” mode: during setup, the Photon advertises itself as a Wi-Fi network.
+The mobile app configures the Android device to connect to this soft AP network, and using this connection, it can provide the Particle device with the credentials it needs for the Wi-Fi network you want the to Photon to use.

 <!---
 [![CI Status](http://img.shields.io/travis/spark/SparkSetup.svg?style=flat)](https://travis-ci.org/spark/SparkSetup)